boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

       providing guaranteed rates per slice, as well as guarantees per traffic class within each slice.

-      In the managed CE use cases (use cases A1, A2, B1, and B2 depicted in
-      {{figure-7}}), edge admission control could be distributed between CE and PE, where one part of the edge admission control is implemented on the CE, and another part of the edge admission control is implemented on the PE.
+      For managed CEs, edge admission control can be distributed between CEs and PEs, where a part of the admission control is implemented on the CE and other part of the admission control is implemented on the PE.

    *  Coarse resource control at the TN transit (non-attachment circuits) links of the transport domain, using a single NRP, spanning the entire TN domain.